mathjax/MathJax-docs/start.rst

 equations for viewing in any modern browser.

-There are two ways to access MathJax: the easiest way is to use the copy of MathJax available from our distributed network service at ``cdn.mathjax.org``, but you can also download and install a copy of MathJax on your own server, or use it locally on your hard disk (with no need for network access).
+There are two ways to access MathJax: the easiest way is to use the copy of MathJax available from a distributed network service such as ``cdnjs.com``, but you can also download and install a copy of MathJax on your own server, or use it locally on your hard disk (with no need for network access).
 All three of these are described below, with links to more detailed explanations.
 This page gives the